 Tip#4: Have Perspective

 When Christmas rolls around, it is easy to wallow in self-pity.
-The weather is usually cold and it’s dark outside and you can’t get around like you did in the past.
+The weather is usually cold, and it’s dark outside, and you can’t get around as you did in the past.
 However, no matter how sorry you feel for yourself, keep in mind that Christmas brings with is a season of joy, no matter what your condition.
 There are plenty of ways to see the good in Christmas, even if you ARE on crutches this year.